theriddleofenigma/soccer-teams/README.md

 - Clone this repository to your local.
 - Run `docker-compose up --build` on the project root directory to install the composer packages.
+- SSH into the **soccer-teams-app** docker container and you can find the project files under the /var/www/html folder.
-- Ssh into the **soccer-teams-app** container and run `php artisan migrate` to migrate the database tables.
+- Now run `php artisan migrate` to migrate the database tables.
 - Run `php artisan db:seed` to seed the admin user.
 Email: **test@example.com** Password: **password** (For safety, this command will seed the default admin user only in environment other than production.)
 - Now visit `http://localhost:8080` in the browser and see {"message":"success"} json to confirm server started properly.
 - To add a new user, run `php artisan user:add`.
 And you can set the user as admin by confirming on the prompt asked on executing the command.